 "Do you feel a cold draft?"

+Stroh's

-Strok's For the real beer lover Burtchaell lectures at Grace pressed his preference for a liberal education to a small crowd last night in the Grace Hall Pit.
+For the real beer lover.

+Wednesday, April 12, 1978 Burtchaell lectures at Grace Fr.
+James T. Burtchaell expressed his preference for a liberal education to a small crowd last night in the Grace Hall Pit.
 The most significant thing about a Notre Dame student is his mind," said Burtchaell.
 "He has the ability to think and exchange thinking with people."
 According to Burtchaell, a liberal education on the undergraduate level offers the opportunity to develop skills of thinking and articulation.
-Burtchaell noted that there are choose a professional course of studies rather than a liberal one.
-Some students feel they owe it to their parents to study something that makes sense, something that is immediately applicable," said.
+Burtchaell noted that there are several reasons why students choose a professional course of studies rather than a liberal one.
+'Some students feel they owe it to their parents to study something that makes sense, something that is immediately applicable." he said.
 "Others have chosen a career goal and want the university to give them professional training to accomplish this."
-'My advice to freshmen and sophomores in choosing a major is to indulge in complete hedonism,' he commented.
-"They should choose that subject which gives them the most pleasure in studying Burtchaell disagreed with the fact that most people come to college to prepare them for a job.
+My advice to freshmen and sophomores in choosing a major is to indulge in complete hedonism,' commented.
+"They should choose that subject which gives them the most pleasure in studying it."
+Burtchaell disagreed with the fact that most people come to college to prepare them for a job.
 'My contention is that the only reason to study accountancy is because one is fascinated with the intellectuals of the subject," he stated.
-"One shouldn't waste four very advantageous years.'
-Burtchaell illustrated his point by giving a very simple example.
-'Imagine that you are going to die the day of graduation.
-If you knew in advance, and it interests you to stay in college, what would you Burtchaell contends that you don't "do anything" with a certain subject.
+"One shouldn't waste four very advantageous years."
+Burtchaell illustrated his point Burtchaell contends that you don't "do anything" with a certain subject.
 "What you do is enjoy them," he stressed.
 "If you do, you come out much more ready to have a practical career, although I can't guarentee great interviews at the Placement Bureau," he added.
 'Students should believe in themselves enough to enjoy their undergraduate years."
-Ohio State anthropologist to lecture Dr. John C. Messenger, an anthropologist from Ohio State University, will present a lecture entitled "Sectarian Conflict in Northern Ireland: Copper-Bronze Age to The talk will be given tomorrow at 3:30 p.m. in the Audio-Visual Auditorium of the Center for Continuing Education.
-It will shed light on the roots of the present conflict in Northern this friday and every friday 5:15 mass & supper
+Ohio State anthropologist to lecture the observer Dr. John C. Messenger, an anthropologist from Ohio State University, will present a lecture entitled "Sectarian Conflict in Northern Ireland: Copper-Bronze Age to 1978."
+The talk will be given tomorrow at 3:30 p.m. in the Audio-Visual Auditorium of the Center for Continuing Education.
+It will shed light on the roots of the present conflict in Northern Ireland.
+0